Nubescope/reduxable/README.md

 Reusable Redux **without boilerplate**

 It's strongly based on Redux so you should know how Redux works before start using this library.

+_To get more context on the problem this library solves take your time to read [this blog post](https://medium.com/underscopeio/a-solution-to-redux-biggest-pains-1ecd904e1a0b)._

 ## Sections
 * [Installation](#installation)